Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Examples

 where the two coefficients are

 respectively.
-Due to their length, we do not write them out in full.
-Then, the SCGF in the FPT statistics is simply
+Owing to their length, we do not write them out in full.
+Thus, the SCGF in the FPT statistics is simply

-Due to the logarithmic function involved, in this model, $\nu$ also has a lower bound.
+Owing to the logarithmic function involved, in this model, $\nu$ also has a lower bound.

-Instead of using numerical data, we formally demonstrate the correctness of Eq.~(\ref{SCGFThreelevelsystemdynamicactivity}).
-Similar to the two-level system, the quantum jump trajectories of the three-level system can be described by the semi-Markov process.
-Because there is a unique collapsed wave function, $|1\rangle$, the semi-Markov method can be applied to obtain SCGF in FPT statistics~\cite{Liu2024}.
+We may formally demonstrate the correctness of Eq.~(\ref{SCGFThreelevelsystemdynamicactivity}).
+Like those of the two-level system, the quantum jump trajectories of the three-level system can be described by the semi-Markov process.
+Because there is a unique collapsed wave function, $|1\rangle$, the semi-Markov method can be applied to obtain the SCGF in the FPT statistics~\cite{Liu2024}.
 The result is

 Here, $\hat p_{11}^{(i)}$, for $i=2,3$, are the Laplace transforms of the waiting-time distributions $p_{11}^{(i)}(t)$.
-They represent the possibilities that the quantum system starts from $|1\rangle$, successively evolves and eventually collapses back to $|1\rangle$ at time $t$ via the jump operator $\sigma_{1i}$.
+They represent the possibility that the quantum system starts from $|1\rangle$, successively evolves and eventually collapses back to $|1\rangle$ at time $t$ via the jump operator $\sigma_{1i}$.
 In a specific case with $r_3=0$ and $\Delta_i=0$, for $i=2,3$, $p_{11}^{(2)}(\nu)$ has been solved exactly~\cite{Liu2023b}.
-Then, by examining Eqs.~(\ref{SCGFThreelevelsystemdynamicactivity}) and~(\ref{SCGFdynamicactivitysemiMarkovmethod}), we find that they are indeed consistent with each other.
+By examining Eqs.~(\ref{SCGFThreelevelsystemdynamicactivity}) and~(\ref{SCGFdynamicactivitysemiMarkovmethod}), we find that they are indeed consistent with each other.